Anarcho-capitalism: Private property

 Anarcho-capitalists postulate the privatization of everything, including cities with all their infrastructures, public spaces, streets and urban management systems.

 Central to Rothbardian anarcho-capitalism are the concepts of self-ownership and original appropriation that combines personal and private property.
 Hans-Hermann Hoppe wrote:

-Rothbard however rejected the Lockean proviso, and followed the rule of "first come, first served", without any consideration of how much resources are left for other individuals, which opposed John Locke's beliefs.
+Rothbard however rejected the Lockean proviso, and followed the rule of "first come, first served", without any consideration of how much resources are left for other individuals.